 BOARD OF DIRECTORS

 Section 6.1.
 Membership.
-The Board of Directors will consist of the Dean of the College or designee, the University of Florida's Senior Vice President for Health Affairs or designee, the Vice President for Business Affairs or designee, the Associate Dean for Clinical Affairs, a College Administrator appointed by the Dean and two members of the Corporation elected by the membership.
+The Board of Directors will consist of the Dean of the College or designee, the University of Florida's Senior Vice President for Health Affairs or designee, University President or designee, the University of Florida’s Vice President for Business Affairs/Chief Operating Officer/Chief Financial Officer or designee of any of them, the Associate Dean for Clinical Affairs and Quality, a College Administrator appointed by the Dean and two members of the Corporation elected by the membership.
 Any member of the Corporation may be nominated for the Board by members of the Board or of the Corporation.
 Any nominees not receiving a majority vote will be elected by a runoff ballot process involving the two candidates receiving the most votes.

 Section 6.2.
 Term of Office.
-The Dean of the College, Senior Vice President for Health Affairs, Vice President for Business Affairs, or any respective designee, the Associate Dean for Clinical Affairs and College Administrator will serve as a member of the board for such time as such person continues to serve in such person's respective capacity.
-Elected members will serve for a period of two years with staggered terms.
+The Dean of the College, University President, Senior Vice President for Health Affairs, Vice President for Business Affairs/Chief Operating Officer/Chief Financial Officer, or any respective designee, the Associate Dean for Clinical Affairs and College Administrator will serve as a member of the board for such time as such person continues to serve in such person's respective capacity.
+Elected members will serve for a period of four years with staggered terms.
 This requires that one of the first two elected members will serve a one-year term.
 Members may serve more than one term as long as the terms are not consecutive.

 Section 6.3.
 Powers and Duties of the Board of Directors.
+Where applicable, Section 6.3 is subject to the UFBOT Governance Enhancement Standards adopted on March 17, 2017 and any amendments thereto.
 The property, affairs, activities, and concerns of the Corporation shall be vested in the Board of Directors.
 All management functions shall be exercised by the Board of Directors, subject to delegation by the Board to either the officers or the Executive Committee.

 The Board shall have the power to hold and to invest and reinvest any monies coming into its hands and to hold any property coming into its hands, to sell or exchange the same, and to invest and reinvest the proceeds of any sale or other conversion of any such property, for the purpose of earning income, which income less operating expenses of the Corporation shall be used to further the scientific, educational and charitable purposes of the Corporation.